lmc-eu/spirit-design-system/CONTRIBUTING.md

 ### Steps to Create a New Package Version

-1. Merge all appropriate PRs you want to publish into the appropriate branch
+Merge all appropriate PRs you want to publish into the appropriate branch

 - branches:
   - `main` - for the latest stable version

+#### Manually

+1. Run `make pristine` and `make install` to ensure that your local copy is clean and up to date
 2. Run the `make version` command to bump the version number in packages (a new version number is determined automatically based on commit history)
 3. Check that the version number is correct and everything looks good
+4. Run `make build` to build the packages
+5. Run `make publish` to publish the packages to npm (you will be prompted to enter your npm credentials or confirmation code)
-4. Push changes and tags to repository
+6. Push changes and tags to repository
-   4a.
-Run manually `git push && git push --tags` to push the changes to the remote 4b. or use `git push --follow-tags` to push the changes and tags at once (works only when tags are annotated).
+   6a.
+Run manually `git push && git push --tags` to push the changes to the remote 6b. or use `git push --follow-tags` to push the changes and tags at once (works only when tags are annotated).

+#### Automatically

+1. Go to repository **Actions** tab and select the `Version` workflow 1a. or go to the [workflow page directly][version-action]
+2. On the right top corner, click on the `Run workflow` button 2a.
+Select the branch you want to publish from (e.g. `main`) 2b.
+You can check the `Dry run` checkbox to run the workflow without publishing the packages 2c.
+Confirm version push by writing `yes` in the input field (otherwise the changes will not be pushed) 2d.
+Click on the `Run workflow` button
+3. Check that the version number is correct and everything looks good during the workflow run or try the dry run first
-5. Publishing is done automatically by GitHub Actions (uses `build` script and `make publish` command)
+4. Publishing is done automatically (event driven) by [`Publish` Action][publish-action] (uses `build` script and `make publish` command)

+Both manual and automatic workflows are interchangeable.
+If something went wrong you can always go step-by-step through the manual process.
+Both workflows are using the same scripts and commands.

+⚠️ Do not forget to also release the `web-twig` package, see [web-twig package release process][web-twig-package-release].

+### Release Notes

+Fill in a [template in Slack Canvases][release-notes-template] for the Spirit Release Notes.

+Use the relevant messages from the `#spirit-design-system-notifications_en` Slack channel that are sent to this channel after the automated publish is done.

+1. On the left panel of the Slack App there are Canvases.
+Click on them.
+2. On the right top corner, there should be a green "+ New" button.
+Click on it.
+3. Use option "Start from a Template"
+4. Find "Spirit Design System Release Notes"
+5. And then click "Use template"
+6. And you should be ready to prepare a new release notes.

+Then share the link to the release notes in the `#spirit-design-system-team_cs_en` Slack channel to get reviews and feedback.

+After the release notes are ready, you can publish them (copy&paste from canvas) to the `#spirit-design-system-announcements_cs_en` Slack channel.

 > If you have further questions do not hesitate to open an issue and ask us! ❤️